-However, the term "Curriculum Vitae" most often called CV, typically carries a different meaning depending on whether one distribute the CV within the US, Canada or internationally (external to the US or Canada) or is seeking a faculty, academic, research, clinical or scientific position.
+However, the term "Curriculum Vitae" most often called CV, typically carries a different meaning depending on whether one distributes the CV within the US, Canada or internationally (external to the US or Canada) or is seeking a faculty, academic, research, clinical or scientific position.

 When applying for jobs in Singapore you may use English, Malay, Mandarin or Tamil, depending on the company and your fluency.
 Stick to one language once chosen.
-However, you need to accept that not knowing the local language will put you at real disadvantage from the local job seekers.
-Many employers consider the basic knowledge of local language as necessary to cope with daily office life and life outside work.
+However, you need to accept that not knowing the local language will put you at a real disadvantage from the local job seekers.
+Many employers consider the basic knowledge of the local language as necessary to cope with daily office life and life outside work.

 English is the usual language of business and most business people speak it well.
-If you are submitting an English version only, it is helpful to duplicate in Malay, Mandarin or Tamil your name, contact address and local company names (if you already have some local work experience), unless you are certain that the recipient of your CV is an English speaker.
+If you are submitting an English version only, it is helpful to duplicate in Malay, Mandarin or Tamil your name, contact address and local company names (if you already have some local work experience) unless you are certain that the recipient of your CV is an English speaker.

-Targeting the job title of a position you applying for, write your CV in a short and professional style using keywords identified in the job posting and/or job description.
+Targeting the job title of a position you apply for, write your CV in a short and professional style using keywords identified in the job posting and/or job description.
 The Applicant Tracking System’s scanners that are programmed to select specific words will notice these keywords.

-Your concise, brief and to the point CV should be in a reverse chronological order - starting with what you have done most recently or functional order - information structured per item.
+Your concise, brief and to the point CV should be in reverse chronological order - starting with what you have done most recently or functional order - information structured per item.
 Emphasize experience and/or knowledge of Asia.

 Employers in Singapore want to see in detail what you have done, who you have worked for, when you worked there and what your accomplishments were.
 The Singapore CV that covers a work history of 15 years or more could easily be up to four or more pages long.
-However, generally it should not exceed two pages of an A4-size paper.
+However, it should not exceed two pages of an A4-size paper.

 Often, the first page of a CV features scanned in a simple, professional head-shot photograph.